 Outcomes of Juvenile Crime Charges in Virginia

-Juvenile Felony Convictions - All of the court records remain public record if a juvenile is at least 14 years of age when convicted of an offense which would be considered a felony if committed by an adult.
+Juvenile Felony Convictions – All of the court records remain public record if a juvenile is at least 14 years of age when convicted of an offense that would be considered a felony if committed by an adult.
 A DNA sample of the juvenile is also taken and put on the Division of Forensic Science files along with other convicted felons.
-The child's fingerprints and a record of the conviction are delivered to the Central Criminal Records Exchange.
+The child’s fingerprints and a record of the conviction are delivered to the Central Criminal Records Exchange.
 The records will be available to graduate schools, colleges, government agencies as well as future employers for the immediate future.
 A juvenile felony conviction is a very serious charge and it is in your best interest to contact a juvenile criminal defense attorney in Virginia to review your options.

-Juvenile Misdemeanor Convictions - For adjudicated delinquent or juveniles convicted of misdemeanor crimes, the court records are not public record and can be accessed by only a few people and departments, including the concerned attorneys, probation officers, treatment personnel, DMV, etc. The juveniles are treated the same as adults in the sense that their photographs and fingerprints are on record with the Central Criminal Records Exchange.
+Juvenile Misdemeanor Convictions – For adjudicated delinquents or juveniles convicted of misdemeanor crimes, the court records are not public records and can be accessed by only a few people and departments, including the concerned attorneys, probation officers, treatment personnel, DMV, etc. The juveniles are treated the same as adults in the sense that their photographs and fingerprints are on record with the Central Criminal Records Exchange.
 Although, the dissemination of police records is still strictly limited.
 All record information regarding misdemeanors can only be accessed by law enforcement investigations, probation officers, or prosecutors if, as an adult, the same person commits a crime and is placed on probation and/or sentenced.
-Also, the misdemeanor records are not typically open to employers or colleges.
+Also, misdemeanor records are not typically open to employers or colleges.